Praxis School: Korčula Summer School

 Korčula Summer School was preceded by a symposium organized by Gajo Petrovic and Milan Kangrga in the summer of 1963 in Dubrovnik.
 The summer school was organized by the publishers of the journal Praxis from 1964 to 1974 in the Croatian island of Korčula, with the exception of 1966, when the gathering was cancelled due to the intense attacks by the League of Communists of Croatia.

 The school was a meeting place for philosophers and social critics from the entire world.
 Some of the prominent attendees included Ernst Bloch, Eugen Fink, Erich Fromm, Herbert Marcuse, Jürgen Habermas, Henri Lefebvre, Richard J. Bernstein and Shlomo Avineri, to name a few.
-Other notable participants included A. J. Ayer, Norman Birnbaum and Lucien Goldmann.
+Other notable participants included A. J. Ayer, Norman Birnbaum, Georg Henrik von Wright, and Lucien Goldmann.
 Another peculiarity is that one of the attendants was from the Vatican, Father Gustav Wetter, which testifies to the fact that Korčula Summer School was not merely a Marxist symposium – the attendees held interests ranging from phenomenology to theology.

 The articles produced during the meeting were published in the journal during the following year.
 Each summer, the gathering focused on a particular topic: